It’s still the question I get asked the most…

 The word remarkable gets tossed around all the time thanks to Mr. Godin.
 I sometimes wonder if people truly know what it means.
 If I ask someone’s opinion about something and they respond with “That’s remarkable,” I follow up with, “Yes, but how do you feel about it?”

 Remarkable simply means worth talking about.
 There’s no value judgment included.
-It could be bad or good; a fleeting distraction or something worthy of continued focus; a blog post that causes a minor one-day stir or a blogger who quickly rises in prominence.
+It could be bad or good; a fleeting distraction or something worthy of continued focus; a blog post that causes a minor single-day stir or a blogger who quickly rises in prominence.

 Being a remarkable blogger is absolutely critical, but it’s not the end of the analysis.
 What the right people say about you is more important than the simple fact that they’re talking, at least when it comes to building a regular audience.
 You can’t please everyone, just the people who matter.

 You absolutely must get people talking and linking, but they also have to be recommending.
-Those words of recommendation–whether express or implied–are more powerful than any other when it comes to building your authority and subscriber list.
+Those words of recommendation — whether express or implied — are more powerful than any other when it comes to building your authority and subscriber list.
 And that brings us full circle back to offering remarkable value to others with your content.

 I think that’s the word missing when people say that content is very important: Remarkable.
 It’s important to stick out.